Sandra McKeever

 Supervision details

-Although my focus is on supporting the supervisee to work safely and ethically with their clients, I also see my role as supporting supervisees to achieve their own potential within their work.
-To do this I recognise the importance of the supervisory relationship and offer a safe, nurturing, non judgemental space, allowing supervisees to be open and honest in all the material they bring to these sessions.
+Although my focus is on supporting the supervisee to work safely and ethically with their clients, I also see my role as supporting supervisees to achieve their own potential within the profession.
+To do this, I recognise the importance of the supervisory relationship and offer a safe, nurturing, non-judgmental space, allowing supervisees to be open and honest in all the material they bring to these sessions.
+Whilst our work with clients can be deeply rewarding, at times it can be challenging, and the risks of burnout considerable - knowing we have the support we need is therefore essential.

-The supervisory model I base most of my work on, is the Hawkins and Shohet Seven Eyed model of Supervision, but I also draw on the Inskipp/Procter model that focuses on the 'Normative, Formative, Restorative' functions of supervision.
+The supervisory model I base most of my work on is the Hawkins and Shohet Seven Eyed model of Supervision, but I also draw on the Inskipp/Procter model that focuses on the 'Normative, Formative, Restorative' functions of supervision.
 These together allow a holistic overview of the dynamics in supervision, whilst working in the best interests of both client and therapist.
+I have trained in supervision with Robin Shohet, attended the Fundamentals of Supervision training ran by CSTD in Bath, and also trained in supervision with Derby University.

-In my own practice I work with person centred theory at the core of my practice, but also work integratively, primarily within the humanistic field, but with an excellent understanding of the transpersonal.
+In my own practice, I work with person-centred theory at the core of my practice, but also work integratively, primarily within the humanistic field, and with an excellent understanding of the transpersonal.
+I have a background in alternative spirituality and astrology and a life long interest in the connection between body, mind and spirit.
+I have explored alternative approaches to mental health, particularly those approaches of indigenous cultures.

-I have extensive CPD including a post qualifying training in Somatic therapy for PTSD and trauma with Babette Rothschild, and have attended further training with Dr Janine Fisher and Christiane Sanderson, in understanding narcissistic abuse, domestic abuse, working with survivors of child sexual abuse, traumatic attachment, borderline personality disorder and structured disassociation and working with boarding school survivors.
-I also attend conferences, read widely and continue to write and research.
-I have written articles and I am one of the authors of a training manual for counselling students.
+I have extensive CPD including a post qualifying training in Somatic therapy for PTSD and trauma with Babette Rothschild, and have attended further training with Dr Janine Fisher and Christiane Sanderson, in understanding domestic abuse, working with survivors of child sexual abuse, traumatic attachment, borderline personality disorder and structured disassociation, working with survivors of narcissistic abuse and working with boarding school survivors.
+I also trained with CRUSE Bereavement Care.
+I attend conferences, read widely and continue to write and research.
+I have written articles and I am one of the authors of a training manual for counselling students, 'A Student's Guide to Therapeutic Counselling' published by Sage.

-If you would like to meet with me, the first session is £30 and lasts one hour.
+If you would like to meet with me, I can offer a one hour session, free of charge.
 It is an introductory space for both of us to explore what it is you want and need from supervision, and for me to evaluate whether I can meet those requirements, and that I am 'good fit' for you and your practice at this time.
 As with therapy, the relationship is the key to us successfully working together, and both of us need to feel that potential is there.

 Should we decide we would like to work together I will take some details and I will also talk through the contract.
 However, there is no requirement to make a decision immediately, although I cannot keep a place open for more than one week.